How to use Google Zero-touch enrollment on Esper

-The reseller sets up the Zero-touch Portal for the devices purchased.
+To get access to the ZTE portal, the reseller sets everything up for the devices purchased.
 The customer should provide a corporate Gmail account to the ZTE reseller, a member email account (it can be the same as the manager email), and a customer name.

 The reseller then creates a portal for the customer.
 Once the ZTE reseller loads serial numbers of purchased devices into their reseller portal, the devices are bound to the customer’s Google account.
 The serial numbers are now available in the customer’s ZTE enrollment portal.

-The customers can then obtain the JSON code to set up the device to the customer’s endpoint with the provisioning template they intend to use.
+The customer can then obtain the JSON code to set up the device to the endpoint with the provisioning template they intend to use.
 From there, turn on devices, connect to the Internet, and zero-touch enrollment takes over.

 Note: It’s not completely touchless but still very smooth, especially with cellular devices.

-As we discussed, the IMEI/Serial numbers will be accessed from the zero-touch portal.
+As we discussed, the IMEI/Serial numbers will be available on the zero-touch portal.
 Once you have the devices available in the portal, you need to configure the devices to run Esper.
 As the device starts, it looks for the Esper Agent.
 This Agent requires JSON code with the specific template details to onboard a device into Esper.
-Here are the 3 ways to provide the template information to the Esper Agent:

-To onboard a large number of devices using the Zero-touch Enrollment method get in touch with the Esper support team today.
+If you need to onboard a large number of devices using the Zero-touch enrollment method, we can help.
+Get in touch with the Esper support team today.